gamemanual0/gm0/source/docs/materials-guide.rst

   and/or twisting under load.
 Both REV and Misumi extrusion are sold in bulk quantities, and Misumi has the option to cut to the half millimeter.
   Keep in mind that a lot of extrusion can add up quickly in terms of weight.
+* Misumi and 8020 also offer aluminum extrusions in other sizes, such as 20mm and 1".
+20 mm extrusion can be a good choice if you need sturdier frame than provided by 15mm extrusion.
+Note that then you would need to buy special nuts, as 20mm extrusion is not compatible with M3 nuts.
-* 8020 extrusion (1") is regularly used as the primary building system in FRC.
-  It is definitely overkill for FTC purposes and should not be considered as the primary building component by teams.
-  It may be useful in certain applications
-  (for example, linear motion using v-groove bearings).
+  One inch extrusion is regularly used as the primary building system in FRC, but is  definitely an  overkill for FTC purposes.
+It may be useful in certain applications (for example, linear motion using v-groove bearings).
 * Aluminum flat and aluminum angle is widely available at hardware stores.
   In certain applications, such as adapting from different build systems, it is possible to drill custom adapter plates to mount mechanisms to the